 In 1980, COVER OF LIFE MISS PIGGY of the MUPPETS

-In 1980, George Harrison formed a movie production company called "Hand Made Films Productions."
-The company's films include "Life of Brian," "Mona Lisa," "Time Bandits," "A Private Function," and "Shanghai Surprise."
+In 1980, George Harrison formed a movie production company called "Hand Made Films Productions Ltd." Some of his films include "Life of Brian," "Mona Lisa," "Time Bandits," "A Private Function," and "Shanghai Surprise."

 In 1981, "B.J.
 And The Bear", TV Adventure; last aired on NBC.